Purdue vs North Texas Prediction, Game Preview: NCAA Tournament First Round

 Why North Texas Will Win

-The Mean Green was fifth in Conference USA’s regular season, but it went on a four game run in the conference tournament to push its way into the fun.
+The Mean Green was tied for fifth in Conference USA’s regular season, but it went on a four game run in the conference tournament to push its way into the fun.

 This is a good shooting team that did what it had to do.
 It proved it’s tournament tough with the OT win over WKU, and it really is dangerous enough to pull this off.